-If you read our recent post on Grip, the raven much beloved of Charles Dickens, you will remember that it was removed from the writer’s home on its demise in March 1841 in a covered basket, and was returned stuffed, in a rather fine glass-fronted “rustic” case.
-In other words, it had been taken to a taxidermist.
+Aficionados of Charles Dickens will know that the great writer once had a pet raven called Grip, and that on its demise in March 1841 he had it removed from his home in a covered basket, and that in due course it came back to him stuffed.
+In other words, Grip had been taken to a taxidermist.
 Sadly, we have been unable to identify the taxidermist in question, but we do know of another stuffer with a curious Dickensian connection, and he is the subject of this post.
 His name was John Willis.

 Among other pieces of information, we know that Willis had his shop at no. 42 Great St Andrew Street in Seven Dials, in the heart of the notorious St Giles rookery.
 We know, too, that his father, who was also a John, and who lived with his wife and six children in Soho, was once a coal dealer but later, in his mid-forties, became a naturalist.
 A naturalist in the nineteenth century might have been any number of things.
 But the term was certainly used as a euphemism for taxidermist, as suggested by an article published in 1863 in the Cornhill Magazine, which states that

 some of us may have had the misfortune to see some special pet carried off by death, and to have sent it to a “naturalist,” to be stuffed.

 Meanwhile the nineteen-year-old John was a clerk at a wharf, but he soon abandoned this occupation, and when next sighted, in the 1861 census, he is also a taxidermist, or, to give him the title he preferred, a bird and beast preserver.